In this guide, we will be walking you through the process of using a microphone with the Raspberry Pi.

 3.5mm Microphones

-While the Raspberry Pi does not feature any input 3.5mm jacks to connect an analog microphone with, there are ways you can work around this.
+While the Raspberry Pi does not feature any 3.5mm jacks for connecting an analog microphone, there are ways to work around this.

 USB Soundcard